defano/wyldcard/README.md

  `openStack`        | Sent to a stack when it is opened `tabKey`           | Sent when the tab key is pressed

 Messages do not have to originate from HyperCard, nor are they limited to those listed in the table above.
-A script may send a message of its own creation to another part (or to itself) using the `send` command.
+A script may send a message of its own creation to another part (or to itself) using the `send` command:

-For example:

 ```
 send mouseUp to button 1                          -- Make 'button 1' act as though user clicked it
 send doSomethingCool to field "myField"           -- call the 'on doSomethingCool' handler
 ```

 Alternately, a message can be sent directly to the current part by invoking the message name with an optional list of arguments, for example: